arielhr1987/leira-roles/README.txt

 = 1.1.0 =
 * Plugin refactored
-* Fix bug creating new role, capabilities are show now upon role creation in the role list
+* Fix bug creating a new role, capabilities are show now upon role creation in the role list
-* Fix bug cloning role, capabilities are show now upon role cloning in the role list
+* Fix a bug cloning role, capabilities are show now upon role cloning in the role list

 = 1.0.2 =
 * Adding banners to assets